California spiny lobster: Life cycle

 Female California spiny lobsters reach sexual maturity at a length of 65–69 mm, which is typically at an age of 5–9 years; males are sexually mature after 3–6 years.
 Because all the hard parts are lost at each molt, the life span of mature spiny lobsters is uncertain; they are thought to live for 50 years or more.

 Spiny lobsters do not have the gonopods (first pleopods modified for reproduction) that occur in clawed lobsters and crabs, and females do not have a deep pocket on the sternum in which to store sperm.
 Instead, a spermatophore is transferred directly from one of the male's gonopores to the sternum of the female.
 The male gonopore is, however, adorned with a "penile process", which is straight and serrated, with a small "hairbrush".
 The sternum of mature females has three "windows" on the last three segments, which uniquely among Panulirus species, span both halves of the sternum.
 These windows are softer than the rest of the exoskeleton, and are thought to help the male locate the correct location to place the tar-like spermatophore.

 After mating, the fertilized eggs are carried on the female's pleopods until they hatch, with between 120,000 and 680,000 carried by a single female.
 The eggs begin coral red, but darken as they develop to a deep maroon.
 When she is carrying the eggs, the female is said to be "berried".
 The eggs are ready to hatch after 10 weeks, and spawning takes place from May to August, The larvae that hatch (called phyllosoma larvae) do not resemble the adults.
 Instead, they are flat, transparent animals around 14 mm long, but as thin as a sheet of paper.
 The larvae feed on plankton, and grow through ten molts into ten further larval stages, the last of which is around 30–32 mm long.
-The full series of larval molts takes around 7 months, and when the last stage molts, it metamorphoses into the puerulus state, the final larval stage, still transparent.
-The puerulus larvae settle to the sea floor when the water is near its maximum temperature, which in Baja California is in the fall.
+California spiny lobsters have complex and extended pelagic larval phases.
+During this phase the lobsters pass through 11 distinct developmental stages.
+The majority of these phases occur while the lobsters are tens to hundreds of kilometers off the shore in oceanic waters.
+While they are in the larvae phase offshore, the spiny lobster larvae cycle through the oceans for 6-9 months before they settle.
+Because they cycle through the ocean for so long it is very unlikely that co-denning lobsters are kin.